The Right Way to Answer Residency Interview Questions

 Examples of Medical Residency Interview Questions to Ask

-Do residents and faculty members have good rapport?
+Do residents and faculty members have a good rapport?

 What are your program strengths and weaknesses?